Diversity, Equity, and Inclusion…

 Racial justice is integral to our mission

 Our collective liberation relies on our taking bold steps and acknowledging the injustices in which we have been both complacent and complicit.
+At Urban Adamah we believe Black Lives Matter.
 We are committing to soliciting ongoing feedback about our work, supporting BIPOC (Black, Indigenous, people of color) leadership, and actively participating in dismantling white supremacy in our organization.
 We will fight all forms of institutionalized inequality in hopes of building a more loving, just, and sustainable world.

 In solidarity with Jewish organizations and organizers across the country, we signed the Not Free to Desist letter.